wagtail/wagtail/docs/getting_started/tutorial.md

 Note that this Page-based model defines no fields of its own.
-Even without fields, subclassing `Page` makes it a part of the Wagtail ecosystem, so that you can give it a title and URL in the admin, and so that you can manipulate its contents by returning a QuerySet from its `get_context()` method.
+Even without fields, subclassing `Page` makes it a part of the Wagtail ecosystem, so that you can give it a title and URL in the admin.
+You can also override its `get_context()` method to add a QuerySet to the context dictionary, making it available to the template.

 Migrate this by running `python manage.py makemigrations` and then `python manage.py migrate`.
 After migrating the new changes, create a new `BlogTagIndexPage` in the admin interface.
 To create the `BlogTagIndexPage`, follow the same process you followed in creating the `BlogIndexPage` and give it the slug "tags" on the Promote tab.
 This means the `BlogTagIndexPage` is a child of the home page and parallel to `Our Blog` in the admin interface.